-COVERING: Angola, Lesotho, Madagascar, Mozambique, South Africa, Swaziland
+COVERING: Botswana, Lesotho, South Africa, Swaziland

 The ICRC opened a regional delegation in Pretoria in 1978.
-It keeps a close eye on the domestic situation in the countries covered and helps refugees and asylum seekers restore family links severed by armed conflict and other situations of violence.
-It promotes ratification of IHL treaties and their national implementation and encourages the incorporation of IHL into military and police training and into secondary school and university curricula.
+It keeps a close eye on the domestic situation in the countries covered and helps refugees and asylum seekers to restore contact with family members.
+It promotes ratification of IHL treaties and their national implementation and encourages the incorporation of IHL into military training and into secondary school and university curricula.
 The ICRC supports the region's National Societies, in cooperation with the International Federation.
-It also visits detainees in Angola, Lesotho and Madagascar.
+It also visits detainees in Lesotho.

 BUDGET IN KCHF

-Protection 843
+Protection 65

-Assistance 40
+Assistance -

-Prevention 1,788
+Prevention 1,737

-Cooperation with National Societies 1,630
+Cooperation with National Societies 1,610

 General -

-Total 4,301
+Total 3,411

-Of which: Overheads 262
+Of which: Overheads 208

 PERSONNEL

-Expatriates 10
+Expatriates 7

-National staff (daily workers not included) 38
+National staff (daily workers not included) 31